NVIDIA/aistore/cli/resources/dsort.md

 `ais gen-shards --template <value> --fsize <value> --fcount <value>`

-Puts randomly generated shards that can be used for dSort testing.
+Put randomly generated shards that can be used for dSort testing.

 | Flag | Type | Description | Default |
 | --- | --- | --- | --- |